dotnet/csharplang/proposals/const-parameters.md

 ## Detailed design
 [design]: #detailed-design

-Design is based on existing semantic meaning of the C# `const keyword` with usage scope extended to to context dependent modification of parameters declaration semantics.
+Design is based on existing semantic meaning of the C# `const keyword` with scope of its use extended to context dependent modification of parameters declaration semantics.
 Allowing for modification of parameter declaration by proceeding it with `const keyword` requiring that invocation of `const parameters` containing function requires passing in the place of `const parameters` 'const' keyword followed by `constant expression`.

 ```C#
 // Declaration